Northrop P-61 Black Widow: Training units

 The first unit to receive production aircraft was the 348th Night Fighter Squadron at Orlando Army Air Base, Florida, which was responsible for training night fighter crews.

-P-61 crews trained in a variety of ways.
-Several existing night fighter squadrons operating in the Mediterranean and Pacific theaters were to transition directly into the P-61 from Bristol Beaufighters and Douglas P-70s, though most P-61 crews were to be made up of new recruits operating in newly commissioned squadrons.
-After receiving flight, gunnery or radar training in bases around the U.S., the crews were finally assembled and received their P-61 operational training in Florida for transfer to the European Theater, or California for operations in the Pacific Theater.

 European theater

-The P-61 had an inauspicious start to its combat in the European theater.
-Some believed the P-61 was too slow to effectively engage German fighters and medium bombers, a view which the RAF shared, based on the performance of a single P-61 they had received in early May.
+The P-61 faced skepticism in the European theater due to concerns about its speed and ability to engage German aircraft, leading some U.S. generals to request alternative night fighters.
 The 422d Night Fighter Squadron was the first to complete their training in Florida and, in February 1944, the squadron was shipped to England aboard the RMS Mauretania.
-The 425th NFS soon followed aboard the RMS Queen Elizabeth.
+The 425th Night Fighter Squadron soon followed aboard the RMS Queen Elizabeth.

-The situation deteriorated in May 1944, when the squadrons learned that several USAAF generals – including General Hoyt Vandenberg – believed the P-61 lacked the capability to successfully engage German fighters and bombers, being too slow.
+The situation deteriorated in May 1944, when the squadrons learned that several USAAF generals—including General Hoyt Vandenberg—believed the P-61 lacked the capability to successfully engage German fighters and bombers, being too slow.
 General Spaatz asked for de Havilland Mosquito night fighters to equip two U.S. night fighter squadrons based in the UK.
 The request was denied due to insufficient supplies of Mosquitoes which were in demand for a number of roles.

 At the end of May, the USAAF insisted on a competition between the Mosquito and the P-61 for operation in the European theater.
 RAF crews flew the Mosquito Mk XVII while crews from the 422nd NFS flew the P-61.
 In the end the USAAF determined that the P-61 had a slightly better rate of climb and could turn more tightly than the Mosquito.
 Colonel Winston Kratz, director of night fighter training in the USAAF, had organized a similar competition earlier.
 He said of the results: